GBRic/github-pages-with-jekyll/index.md

 On the platform, normal users may open a work request. ??? determines suitable pro-users for the task based on their location, qualification and reviews and notifies both parties via email or message.
 - Exchange of information/reviews
 Reviews and reading and creating comments is enabled for users with an account.
 Pro-account users are reviewed based on criteria such as the quality of their work, friendlieness and reliability.
-- Rewards through weekly/monthly/yearly competitions
+- Rewards through competitions
-There are three types of competitions, weekly, monthly and yearly and they are awarded in two distinct categories, for content creators and best performing pro-user.
+There are two types of competitions, weekly/monthly and yearly and they are awarded in two distinct categories, for content creators and best performing pro-user.
 They all conclude in the award of prices for the users who win.
 - Ad free environment
 There are no ads for users with an account.
 - Customisations and content